mohammedibrahim/y42.com-task/README.md

     // Append a new case with your new node information }
 ```
+Add new switch case in the `ValidationSchema` property inside ioc configuration file at `config/ioc.php`..
 ```php
 'ValidationSchema' => function($app, $params) {
         // ...